Dmitrii-Tomin/torsen_differential/README.md

      ```

 2. **Prepare for Printing:**
-   - Open the `.stl` files in your preferred slicing software.
+   - Open the `.stl` or `.3mf` files in your preferred slicing software.
    - Adjust print settings according to your printer and filament specifications IMPORTANT.

 3. **Print the Components:**